 Casseroles like this have won their place in the hearts of American families – easy, fast and a great way to stretch a few ingredients.
 This one is certainly acceptable as is, and I’ve made versions of this as well as had many when I was growing up.

-Three relatively simple “improvements” can be made, the first, as far as taste and appearance, I think is most important:
+Three relatively simple “improvements” can be made, the first, as far as taste and appearance, I think is most important.
+If you have trouble with casseroles, or are a new cook, these ideas can easily translate to other recipes:

 - Lightly steam fresh vegetables rather than using a frozen product